-The ‘Display logs’ button allows displaying or hiding the console below the code editor.
+This button allows you to display or hide the console below the code editor.
 This console shows the logs during the script execution.
-It automatically opens at the start of the execution.
+It will automatically open at the start of the execution.

 Add pipeline variables¶

-The ‘Add pipeline variables’ button displays a modal view to add or remove execution pipeline variables.
+This button displays a modal view, add or remove execution pipeline variables.
 Pipeline variables are not required and consist of a key (which cannot be empty) and a value.
-You can run your script from this modal view.
+You can run your script from this modal.

-The ‘Run’ button starts the execution of the script with any entered pipeline variables.
-Once started, the logs will be displayed in the shell, but you can halt the execution with the ‘Stop’ button.
+This button starts the execution of the script with any entered pipeline variables.
+Once started, the logs will be displayed in the shell, but you can stop the execution with the button Stop.

-To edit scripts, you need to have the following permissions:
+To edit the scripts, you need to have the permissions: